McCormack helps No. 3 seed KU survive E Washington, 93-84

 UP NEXT

-The Jayhawks will face the Trojans or the Bulldogs on Monday night for a spot in the regional semifinal.
+The Jayhawks will face the Trojans on Monday for a spot in the West Region semifinal game.